Lakao456/Menu_navigation/README.md

 A menu navigation and selection App based on Tkinter

-Run the code using the "MAIN.py" file. the source codes for each individual app can be found in the respecive folder
+Run the code using the "MAIN.py" file. the source codes for each individual app can be found in the respective folders

-for the the time being, the files are being opend directly insead of being imported.